sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - *If you import the class within the IDE and then get compile errors, you will have to rebuild the class

 ## Challenge Questions of "REST" lab

 (Testing)
--  What are the differences between unit testing and integration testing?
-Between integration testing and end-to-end testing?
+-  What are the differences between "unit testing" and "integration testing"?
+Between "integration testing" and "end-to-end testing"?
    What are their trade-off's?
+   (There are other types of testing: UI testing, load testing, performance testing, etc.  Here we are mostly focused on functional testing.)
--  In “pal-tracker” project, which tests are unit tests? integrating tests or pseudo end-to-end tests?
+-  In “pal-tracker” project, which tests are unit tests? integrating tests or "pseudo" end-to-end tests?
--  What is slice testing in the context of Spring testing framework?
+-  What is "slice testing" in the context of Spring testing framework?
    What are the examples of slice testing?
 -  Can you do “integration” or “pseudo end-to-end” testing as part of CI/CD pipeline?